 Why the Creative Arts?

 The arts strengthen parent engagement, broaden parents’ understanding of their children, and provide opportunities for social connections.
-Several of these factors have been proven to help reduce the risk of child abuse and neglect while strengthening families and communities.

 Interested in learning more about CPI’s Creative Arts Program?